 The legality of online betting in Chile isn’t clearly defined by the law but appears to be prohibited.
 However, there are no penalties for using Chile betting sites and the Chilean government seems intent on pursuing regulation rather than outright prohibition.
 Several proposals to license Chile betting sites have been put forth in recent years but we’re still waiting for something substantive.

 In the meantime, you’re free to visit any Chilean-friendly online gambling site you choose.
 There are hundreds of sports betting sites that accept customers from Chile.
 The government makes no effort to block offshore Chilean betting sites or restrict financial transactions to them.

 Best Chile Betting Sites

 Although online gambling may be technically prohibited, Chileans have access to the entire world of internet gaming.
 Dozens of legal betting sites provide Spanish-language versions of their websites as well as native Spanish-speaking customer support reps.

 When you open an account with a gambling website, you will usually be asked to choose a default currency for your account.
 Most Chile-friendly sportsbook apps and betting websites limit your options to US dollars, Euros, British pounds, and a few other currencies.
 A Chilean peso is never an option – it’s just not a very widely-used currency compared to some others.

 This isn’t a problem.
 Just choose the US dollar as your default currency and continue to sign up like normal.
 Later, you’ll be able to make a deposit in CLP and have that converted into US dollars.
 Those dollars will be converted back into pesos when you withdraw your money.

-One of the reasons I recommend these specific sportsbook apps and betting sites is because they operate in countries around the world.
+One of the reasons I recommend these specific Chile betting apps is because they operate in countries around the world.
 They are well-versed in dealing with different currencies, languages and banking methods.
 Doing business with longstanding international companies like these is easier and safer than working with smaller, regional gaming operators.

 Chile Gambling Laws